Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Schedule C

 - Prerequisites must be passed with an average of at least B+ for the three papers.

 - Paper Structure

-The primary objective of the paper is to provide students with an understanding of the research process and of research method, particularly in relation to - but not exclusive to - the disciplines of Accountancy and Finance.
+The primary objective of the paper is to provide students with an understanding of the research process and of research methods, particularly in relation to - but not exclusive to - the disciplines of Accountancy and Finance.

 - Teaching Arrangements